-denied a motion to dismiss an action based on payments in the form of agreements on other drugs.
-The district court in In re Solodyn Antitrust Litigation similarly held that a settlement and license agreement with upfront and milestone payments may constitute a payment.
-In contrast, the district court in In re Actos End Payor Antitrust Litigation dismissed the plaintiffs' antitrust claims on the basis that the plaintiffs failed to establish that the acceleration clauses in the brand-drug company's settlements with the generic-drug companies constituted payments under Actavis.
-Courts have also accepted agreements separate from, but contemporaneous to, the settlement as 'payments.'42
+In In re Niaspan Antitrust Litigation, 39 the district court denied a motion to dismiss an action based on payments in the form of agreements on other drugs.
+The district court in In re Solodyn Antitrust Litigation40 similarly held that a settlement and license agreement with up-front and milestone payments may constitute a payment.
+In contrast, the district court in In re Actos End Payor Antitrust Litigation41 dismissed the plaintiffs' antitrust claims on the basis that the plaintiffs failed to establish that the acceleration clauses in the brand-drug company's settlements with the generic-drug companies constituted payments under Actavis.
+Courts have also accepted agreements separate from, but contemporaneous to, the settlement as 'payments'.42

-Starting in 2005, in its annual report on pharmaceutical patent settlements filed under the Medicare Prescription Drug Improvement and Modernization Act of 2003 (MMA Report), the FTC began to track no-AG clauses, exclusive licenses, and exclusive supply arrangements as 'compensation' because such 'value transfers could compensate generics for agreeing to abandon their patent challenges for a share of the brand's monopoly profits.'43 In the 2011 report titled 'Authorized Generic Drugs: Short-Term Effects and Long-Term Impact,' the FTC publicized its position that 'some brand-name companies have used agreements not to launch an authorized generic as a way to compensate an independent generic in exchange for the generic's agreement to delay its entry.'44 Beginning in 2013, the FTC also began tracking as 'possible compensation' terms that do not 'explicitly compensate the generic company, but might operate as compensation' owing to 'the increasing complexity of some pharmaceutical settlement agreements and need for facts beyond the face of the agreements to assess their true nature and likely effects.'45
+Starting in 2005, in its annual report on pharmaceutical patent settlements filed under the Medicare Prescription Drug Improvement and Modernization Act of 2003 (MMA Report), the FTC began to track no-AG clauses, exclusive licenses, and exclusive supply arrangements as 'compensation' because such 'value transfers could compensate generics for agreeing to abandon their patent challenges for a share of the brand's monopoly profits'.
+43 In a 2011 report titled 'Authorized Generic Drugs: Short-Term Effects and Long-Term Impact', the FTC publicized its position that 'some brand-name companies have used agreements not to launch an authorized generic as a way to compensate an independent generic in exchange for the generic's agreement to delay its entry'.
+44 Beginning in 2013, the FTC also began tracking as 'possible compensation' terms that do not 'explicitly compensate the generic company, but might